hvsouza/blend_root_ana/cold_box_analysis/class/README.md

 # myclass {path_to_file}/your_file.root
 # If you want to change old data, you need to give the number of points per waveform as following:
 # myclass {file.root} {# of pts}
+# If you want just to load the class without any data, you can run
+# myclass no
 ```